ggonnella/textformats/manuals/TF-Spec_language.md

 case.

-In case a mapping is used for an element, it shall contain a single entry, with a non-empty string key (textual representation) and any value, to be used as data value for that textual representation.
+In case a mapping is used for an element, it shall contain a single entry, with a non-empty string key (string representation) and any value, to be used as data value for that string representation.

-Different definitions matching the same textual representation shall be avoided.
+Different definitions matching the same string representation shall be avoided.
 So e.g. in the following, the string "1" would be decoded to "A", the string "+1" would be still accepted and decoded to "B".
 But "B" would be encoded as "1", which in turn is decoded to "A".